jan-warchol/selenized/README.md

 example, our eyes expect yellow to be brighter than orange and orange brighter than red).

-Selenized keeps the difference in LAB lightness between accent colors and background above 35, ensuring that all of them are nicely readable - even red and blue.

 ![Selenized accent colors example](http://i.imgur.com/kSFGE0R.png)

-Many color palettes do this wrong.
-For example, rxvt default palette uses quite bright yellow any cyan, while blue is so dark that it's actually almost impossible to read against the background.
+I have fine-tuned the lightnesses to ensure that all colors present an even contrast, even red and blue (which are too dark in many palettes).
+You can read more about accent color lightness and see a comparison between Selenized and other palettes [here](balancing-lightness-of-colors.md) (warning: extreme ugliness of some palette examples may scorch your eyes!).